-The Master In Teaching program with Special Education Endorsement integrates a well-respected preservice teacher education program with a special education.
+The Master In Teaching program with Special Education Endorsement integrates a well-respected preservice teacher education program with special education.
 Students in this full time program are prepared to teach in elementary or secondary general education classrooms and in special education settings, making graduates of the program highly desirable to school districts.

 The sequence of courses blends general education and special education coursework with a variety of field experiences creating a highly integrated and cohesive program of study.